 While the answer may not be the same for every person, we’ve compiled a list to guide you in the right direction.

-Brave Search doesn’t track you, your searches, or your clicks.
+Brave Search doesn’t profile you.
 And, unlike other search engines on this list, Brave serves results from an independent index of the Web.
 While other alternative options do offer some privacy, most still get their results from Big Tech—if Google or Bing stopped working, these other options would, too.

 Brave Search doesn’t censor results, and it’s transparent about its ranking.
 Simply visit search.brave.com from any browser to get started.